-An individual who believes that they have been sexually harassed may contact the Title IX director Mohammed Cato, 2255 Murphy Hall, 310-206-3417.
-If a student reports sexual harassment or sexual violence to a responsible employee, as defined under the SVSH Policy, the responsible employee must report it to the Title IX Director.
+An individual who believes that they have been sexually harassed may contact Title IX Director Mohammed Cato, 2255 Murphy Hall, 310-206-3417.
+If a student reports sexual harassment or sexual violence to a responsible employee, as defined under the SVSH Policy, the responsible employee must report it to the Title IX Office.
 Responsible employees include academic personnel, faculty members, and most other employees who are not defined as a confidential resource under the SVSH Policy.

 Title IX prohibits sex discrimination, including sexual harassment and sexual violence, in any education program or activity receiving federal financial assistance.
-Inquiries regarding Title IX may be directed to the Title IX Office, 2255 Murphy Hall, 310-206-3417, or the U.S. Department of Education Office for Civil Rights.
+Inquiries regarding Title IX may be directed to the Title IX Office by e-mail, or at 2255 Murphy Hall, 310-206-3417; or the U.S. Department of Education Office for Civil Rights.